Magnus Carlsen: 2009

 Playing in Group A of the 71st Corus chess tournament, Carlsen tied for fifth with a 2739 PR.
-In the Linares chess tournament, Carlsen finished third with a 2777 PR.
-Carlsen tied for second place with Veselin Topalov at the M-Tel Masters (category 21) tournament in Sofia, Bulgaria.
+In the Linares chess tournament, he finished third with a 2777 PR.
+He tied for second place with Veselin Topalov at the M-Tel Masters (category 21) tournament in Sofia, Bulgaria.
 He lost to eventual winner Alexei Shirov in their final game, dropping him from first.

 Carlsen won the category 21 Nanjing Pearl Spring tournament, 2½ points ahead of second-place finisher Topalov, the world's highest-rated player at the time.
 He scored an undefeated 8/10, winning every game as white (against Topalov, Wang Yue, Leko, Teimour Radjabov, and Dmitry Jakovenko), and also winning as black against Jakovenko.
 By rating performance, this was one of the greatest results in history, with a PR of 3002.
 Chess statistician Jeff Sonas has declared it one of the 20 best tournament performances of all time, and the best chess performance of all time by a teenager.

 In the Tal Memorial, played from 5 to 14 November, Carlsen started with seven straight draws, but finished with wins over former FIDE World Champion Ruslan Ponomariov and Peter Leko.
 This result put Carlsen in shared second place behind former World Champion Vladimir Kramnik and equal with Ivanchuk.
 After the Tal Memorial, Carlsen won the World Blitz Championship, played from 16 to 18 November in Moscow, Russia.
 His score of 28 wins, 6 draws and 8 losses left him three points ahead of Anand, who finished in second place.